Palazzo Carlo Goldoni is a 17th century residence and has been recognized as “a landmark house” by the Department of Cultural Heritage.

 In the seventeenth century, the Palazzo Poli hosted the Court portraitist Rosalba Carriera.
-We are very fond of this delicate artist who occupies an important place among the most innovative painters of her time and who was often invited to numerous other European Courts to portray sovereigns and other well-known contemporaries.
+We are very fond of this delicate artist who occupies an important place among the most innovative painters of her time.

 During the late eighteenth and early nineteenth centuries, the Palazzo was the home of the Poli-Smeraldi family of shipowners, whose signature can be seen on the frescoes in the current office room, the Venetian-style flooring, and the first heating system to install elegant cast iron radiators.